 Chapter 1:

-Chapter 1: Senpai is Stuck in Another World
+Chapter 1: Senpai

 Shiori Honjou’s heart raced as Motohara smiled.
-She worried he would hear her heart patter against the book that she held to her chest.
+She worried he would hear her heart patter against the book she held to her chest.
 How had he found it?
 Why was he giving it to her?
 How did he know who she was?
 She looked up, realizing he had just asked her a question.
 “Huh?” she asked.

 Motohara smiled.
-“You like the book.”
+“You like the book?”

 Motohara’s smile wasn’t mocking or cruel.
 It was warm.
 Hadn’t she imagined this kind of thing happening when she started high school?
 Her daydreams had been one thing, but this was happening.
-She smiled back at him as her brain ground to a halt.
-She had started at this high school weeks ago, but she had heard about Motohara-senpai.
-He was a senpai, her senior classmate.
-Other girls from her middle school said he was a composed and tall transfer student.
-It seemed every girl was talking about him.

-“How did you find this?
-Kawamura isn’t a popular author.
-None of the local libraries carry her books.
-She captured my heart after I found one at an estate sale.
-I hunted for the full series.
-I must have read the first one a dozen times.
-This,” she said, hugging the book tighter, “is the only book I could never find.
-Reading her is like hearing from an old friend.
+“This,” she said, hugging the book tighter, “is the only one I could never find.
 I’ve tried…” Shiori looked up at Motohara.
 She was rambling.
 This was worse than her brain grinding to a halt.
 Now she couldn’t stop talking.
 She blushed more.

 “I may have asked around,” he said with a tilt of his head and a shrug.